About the Visiting Scholar Program

 After completing the Visiting Scholars Program, candidates, regardless of their category, are eligible to re-apply only once.

 Please note that by submitting your application information, you consent that your personal data will be processed lawfully by NINS where necessary for the proposed scholarship program and for any other purpose related to NINS’s mission.
 All information will be dealt with according to NINS’s data protection policy, and all applicable laws and regulations with respect to data protection.
-If you do not want NINS to process your personal information without restriction or want to update your contact details, please email Dr. Marr at email@example.com.
+If you do not want NINS to process your personal information without restriction or want to update your contact details, please email the Director, Dr. Cimorelli, at email@example.com.
 An application is officially accepted only upon 1) an official written communication signed by the Director stating all terms of the scholarship program, and 2) a copy of the agreement signed by the applicant no later than arrival at the Institute.
 If required work is not completed within 30 days after the completion of the program, the scholar shall be considered to have forfeited the stipend unless an extension is approved in writing by the Executive Director during the 30-day period following the completion of residency.
 NINS is a smoke-free facility.